 The HCMS vivarium is the newest and largest vivarium on campus.
 Designed to specifically support Imaging, Neuroscience behavioral studies, and Cancer research, the vivarium is adjacent to the Translational and Molecular Imaging Institute’s small animal imaging suites and large animal imaging capability.
 Fully automated, robotics, cage wash support and state-of-the-art environmental monitoring systems are additional key features of this facility.

 The Clinical Research Unit (CRU) is the hub for conducting clinical and translational research at the Icahn School of Medicine at Mount Sinai.
 There are more than 100 protocols being performed from a wide variety of specialties and subspecialties involving research participants of all ages.
 The staff includes nurse practitioners who can perform physical examinations, monitor participants, and perform infusions, and medical assistants who perform phlebotomy, electrocardiograms and process samples.
 The reception area, located on the ground floor of the Annenberg Building (adjacent to the elevator bank), includes exam rooms for brief visits and minor procedures.
 The Ross Park CRU Annex is equipped with rooms for day-long procedures and interventions such as infusions and PK sampling.
 Resources are available for specimen processing as well.
-The CRU is open Monday – Friday from 8:00 AM – 5:30 PM.
+The CRU is open Monday - Friday from 8:00 AM - 5:30 PM.
+Unscheduled, walk-in phlebotomy services are available weekdays 9:00 AM to 4:30 PM.

 The Department of Pharmacy maintains an Investigational Drug Service (IDS) to support research activities at Icahn School of Medicine.
 The IDS is a research pharmacy charged with maintaining the control and accountability of investigational agents (FDA approved and non-approved) in compliance with Good Clinical Practices (GCPs), Good Manufacturing Practices (GMPs) and other regulations and laws as appropriate.
 The IDS provides dedicated research support including protocol review, storage, preparation, dispensing and education to groups and investigators engaged in research.